apache/parquet-format/LogicalTypes.md

 Because most systems currently assume planar edges and do not support spherical edges, `PLANAR` should be used as the default value.

+Note that edges is required for `GEOMETRY` type.
+In order to correctly interpret geometry data, writer implementations SHOULD always set this field, and reader implementations SHOULD fail for an unknown edges value.

 #### Coordinate Reference System

 CRS (coordinate reference system) is a mapping of how coordinates refer to